testvikings/testvikings.github.io/_pages/about.md

 We are the TestVikings laboratory at Chalmers University of Technology and University of Gothenburg.
 Together, we conduct research on all aspects of software testing, including methods, measurements, automation, and domain-specific approaches (e.g., in automotive, AI and machine learning-based systems, or healthcare).

-This lab currently includes X faculty, Y post-docs, and Z Ph.D. students.
+This lab currently includes five faculty, one post-doc, and five Ph.D. students.